nstommel/IS448_Computer_Shop/README.md

 # IS448_Computer_Shop
 A website for a computer store that integrates HTML5, Javascript, PHP, and SQLite3.
 Bootstrap and JQuery are also used.

+# Project Members
+Nicholas Stommel, Benjamin Roberts, Tibebu Yimer